slawless08/Holiday/README.md

  ## <h2 id="Works"><i> How it works?</i></h2>
  <p>You'll have to type the date that you want, and it will automaticly deploy what holidays are celebrated that day or the closest holidays acording to the typed day (4 holidays).
-That way you can make plans </p>
+That way you can make plans for your party </p>
  <img src="./assets/readme-image1.jpg" alt="Failed to load the screenshot">
+ <p>image by Ylanite Koppens, if you want to see the original page click in the next link <a href="https://www.pexels.com/photo/assorted-colors-paper-cutouts-closeup-photo-796607/" target ="_blank">here</a></p>

   ## <h2 id="tech"><i> Technologies used</i></h2>
 <p>For this app we used the following:</p>